bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-28-ethical-impact-of-ai-on-society.md

 The last point on this question was made by Nello and the other panel members concurred with it.
 As developers and engineers we have to consider that everything that we make will drift to other user cases.
 I think this is interesting because it's easy to bring up the example of researchers working on technology that can be repurposed by the military but there's a whole range of technology that isn't about life or death but can still be re-used in ethically questionable circumstances.

-## Do the public understand how machine learning is affectig our lives?
+## Do the public understand how machine learning is affecting our lives?

 The question was first posed to Mandy who expanded on the breadth of the question saying that "they and we don't understand".
 Like most technology people can see the utility of it but that doesn't mean they recognise how it works.
 Judging what the long term effects are is nigh-on impossible for us to say with any certainty.

-Ganit warned that we have reached the point of no return in terms of convenience that we won't be able to give it up.
+Danit warned that we have reached the point of no return in terms of convenience that we won't be able to give it up.
 The primary concern here is with the level privacy that we are giving up for the benefits that the largest internet companies provide us, in many cases, for free.

 Nello shared that one of the challenges with this is that it's so difficult for us to put into words the importance of retaining our privacy.
 To many, it just makes us feel nervous and that it is wrong.
 Storytelling is such a powerful way of conveying messages that he encouraged us to create better stories so that we can share this ingrained feeling that we have.